Gustav Klimt: Commemoration of Klimt's 150th birthday

-In 2012, Vienna marked the 150th anniversary of Gustav Klimt’s birth with a city-wide programme of exhibitions across at least ten venues, including major retrospectives at the Wien Museum, the Albertina, and the Leopold Museum.
-Other institutions such as the Belvedere, Kunsthistorisches Museum, Secession, Theatermuseum, MAK, and Künstlerhaus staged special displays ranging from comprehensive surveys of his paintings and drawings to focused presentations of his collaborations and early commissions.
-The anniversary year also saw the restoration and public opening of Klimt’s last studio in Vienna and the inauguration of the Klimt-Zentrum at the Attersee, a new centre offering exhibitions, conferences, and guided tours related to the artist.
+In 2012, Vienna marked the 150th anniversary of Gustav Klimt's birth with a city-wide programme of exhibitions across at least ten venues, including major retrospectives at the Wien Museum, the Albertina, and the Leopold Museum.
+Other institutions such as the Belvedere, Kunsthistorisches Museum, Secession Building, Theatre Museum, MAK, and Künstlerhaus staged special displays ranging from comprehensive surveys of his paintings and drawings to focused presentations of his collaborations and early commissions.
+The anniversary year also saw the restoration and public opening of Klimt's last studio in Vienna and the inauguration of the Klimt-Zentrum at the Attersee, a centre offering exhibitions, conferences, and guided tours of the area.
 The Neue Galerie New York also held a "150th Anniversary Celebration" exhibition from May to August 2012, featuring paintings, drawings and rare photographs.

 The Austrian Mint began a five-coin gold series called Klimt and His Women to coincide with the 150th anniversary of Klimt's birth.
-The first 50 Euro gold coin was issued on 25 January 2012 and featured a portrait of Klimt on the obverse and a portion of his painting Adele Bloch-Bauer I. The 2013 issue, depicting details of the Stoclet Frieze, was awarded the 2015 Coin of the Year award.
+The first €50 gold coin was issued on 25 January 2012 and featured a portrait of Klimt on the obverse and a portion of his painting Adele Bloch-Bauer I. The 2013 issue, depicting details of the Stoclet Frieze, was awarded the 2015 Coin of the Year award.
 The series concluded in 2016 featuring Klimt's most famous work, The Kiss.

-To mark Klimt’s 150th birthday, Austria issued a commemorative stamp on 14 July 2012, while San Marino released a souvenir sheet of stamps with a print run of 70,000.

-Google commemorated Klimt's 150th birthday on 14 July 2012 with a Google Doodle depicting his painting The Kiss.
+Austria issued a commemorative stamp on 14 July 2012, while San Marino released a souvenir sheet of stamps with a print run of 70,000.
+Google also marked the occasion on the same day with a Google Doodle depicting Klimt's The Kiss.

 Gustav Klimt Foundation

-In 2013, the Gustav Klimt Foundation was set up by Ursula Ucicky, widow of Klimt's illegitimate son Gustav Ucicky, with a mission to "preserve and disseminate Gustav Klimt's legacy."
+The Gustav Klimt Foundation was established in 2013 by Ursula Ucicky, widow of Klimt's illegitimate son Gustav Ucicky, with a mission to "preserve and disseminate Gustav Klimt's legacy."
 The managing director of the Leopold Museum, Peter Weinhäupl, was appointed as chairman of the foundation.
 As a reaction, the museum's director Tobias G. Natter resigned in protest, citing Ucicky's past as a Nazi propaganda filmmaker.
+Of the foundation's owned four paintings and ten drawings by Klimt, the provenance of only one painting, Portrait of Gertrude Loew, was disputed.
+In 2015, the painting and five drawings were restituted and later auctioned, with the proceeds shared between the heirs and the foundation.
+In 2022, the foundation launched the Gustav Klimt Database, an open-access online research portal documenting Klimt's works, personal documents, photographs, and life within the socio-political context of Vienna around 1900.